Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 * If you have existing template code already, I highly recommend **resetting the templates** (bottom right corner, red button) unless you know exactly what you are doing.
-  If you are updating from a previous version of this card, absolutely reset the templates before moving on.

 After resetting the templates,
 **without** removing any of the existing template code,